-Dr H Hebe: Nkoana Simon Radipere Building, 7-15; tel: 012 429 2234 e-mail: hebehn@unisa.ac.za Prof AV Mudau Nkoana Simon Radipere Building, 7-05; tel: 012 429 6353; e-mail: mudauav@unisa.ac.za (CoD)
+Dr P Blose: Nkoana Simon Radipere Building, 7-15; tel: 012 429 2234 e-mail: eblosep@unisa.ac.za Prof AV Mudau Nkoana Simon Radipere Building, 7-05; tel: 012 429 6353; e-mail: mudauav@unisa.ac.za (CoD)

 Name of project Brief description of the project Project leader No of No of

-• • • available available
+available available

 positions positions for

 for MEd PhD students

-students for for 2021
+students for for 2024

+2024

-0004 2021 E-tutor programme in ODeL The project explores the online support services for teaching and learning mathematics, science and technology education courses.
+E-tutor programme in ODeL The project explores the online support services for teaching and learning mathematics, science and technology education courses.
 The research explains the nature and efficacy of practices of online teaching for the improvement of school subjects in the country.
 Furthermore, it also seeks to study the meanings and practices for the various actors in each specialisation in the college.
-Prof MZ Ramorola 2 2 A Strategic Intervention in Mathematics, Science and Technology Education the project aims at improving mathematics, science and technology teachers' pedagogical content knowledge including the integration of indigenous knowledge.
+Prof MZ Ramorola 2 2 Competitive Programme for Rated Researchers (CPRR) The project is about recruiting M&D students that can be part of the programme and will be enrolling with UNISA.
+Their research focus will be on developing scientific language registers for science subjects - Natural Sciences, Physical Sciences, Agricultural Sciences and Life Sciences in indigenous languages.
+Prof AV Mudau 10 2 A Strategic Intervention in Mathematics, Science and Technology Education the project aims at improving mathematics, science and technology teachers' pedagogical content knowledge including the integration of indigenous knowledge.
 The project is a partnership with the Mathematics, Science and Technology Academy under the auspices of the Department of Basic Education in Mpumalanga.
 Prof MT Gumbo 1 0 Youth, indigenous knowledge and the sustainable development goals The engagement of youth in indigenous knowledge research and education on the sustainable development goals.
 Prof S Shava 2 2